franciskershaw/slice-of-pie/README.md

     ```
 24. Add all AWS variables to Heroku configuration settings (these can be found in the previously downloaded CSV file).
 25. Add in the USE_AWS variable into the Heroku configuration settings, with a value of *True*.
-26. Create a file called *custom_storages.py* in the root level directory, import settings and S3Boto3Storage from storages.backends.s3boto3 at the top of the file.
+26. Create a file called *custom_storages.py* in the root level directory of your workspace, import settings and S3Boto3Storage from storages.backends.s3boto3 at the top of the file.
 27. Create classes for static storage and media storage, inheriting S3Boto3Storage, and setting the location of the static and media files.
 28. Add, commit and push all changes to trigger automatic deployment to Heroku - you should be able to check everything is working so far from the build logs and in S3.
-29. Create a media folder in S3, and upload all the images required on the site, ensuring to grand public read access to the images.
+29. Create a media folder in S3, and upload all the images required on the site, ensuring to grant public read access to the images.

 ## Setting up email confirmations